AmazingAng/WTF-Solidity/Languages/en/05_DataStorage_en/readme.md

 ## Data location
 There are three types of data storage locations in solidity: `storage`, `memory` and `calldata`.
 Gas costs are different for different storage locations.

-The data of a `storage` variable is stored on-chain, similar to the hard disk of a computer, and consumes a lot of `gas`; while the data of `memory` and `calldata` varialbes are temporarily stored in memory, consumes less `gas`.
+The data of a `storage` variable is stored on-chain, similar to the hard disk of a computer, and consumes a lot of `gas`; while the data of `memory` and `calldata` variables are temporarily stored in memory, consumes less `gas`.

 General usage: